 In 1878 Frederick William Toenges immigrated from Germany where he had worked as a shoe cobbler.
 He settled in Fort Wayne, Indiana and continued working as a cobbler.
 Frederick soon recognized that retailing would be more rewarding and in 1891 established a shoe store at 1127 Maumee Avenue.
 In 1891 he married and he and his wife Elise had 10 children.
 Two of his sons, John and Arthur, joined their father in the business.
 Grandfather Frederick died in 1930 and John and Arthur carried on the business.
 In 1942 Arthur’s son Fred W. Toenges, began working in the store after school and on week-ends even though he was only 14 years old.
 In 1946, John died and Fred W. became a full time employee after graduating from High School.

-During all of the above, Fred and Maureen managed to raise 4 children, 2 girls and 2 boys.
 The youngest son, Ross, who is a Certified Prosthetist is now assuming the responsibilities of continuing the business into the future.
-Hopefully, to continue the family tradition for another 121 years.